Abd al Wahid Pallavicini: Early life and education

 Abd al Wahid Pallavicini was born in Milan in 1926.
-He descended from a noble Lombard family (Pallavicini family).
 After studying medicine, his spiritual quest led him to convert to Islam in 1951 thanks to the teachings of Titus Burckhardt.

 Career

 After a trip to Singapore, he received authorization to lead an autonomous branch of the Ahmadiyyah Idrisiyyah Shadhiliyyah brotherhood that was inspired by René Guénon in Europe, Abd al Wahid Pallavicini, and was honored with the title of sheikh (teacher).
 He subsequently founded a community of Muslims in Italy and France in the 1980s, linked to traditional Sufism.

 Very involved in inter-religious dialogue, he was chosen to represent "Italian Islam" at the first inter-religious meeting for peace organized in Assisi in 1986 by Pope John Paul II.

 At the 10th International Theological Conference held in 2003, he argued that his Muslim but non-Arab status was a bridge linking the three great religions connected to Jerusalem.